Speed up software development with Slack

 - Virtually unlimited channels let you preserve details for every incident

-- Use emoji to mark points of interest for lessons learned and process improvements
+- Use emojis to mark points of interest for lessons learned and process improvements

 - Timestamped messages create an audit trail to cut out blame and bias